-Everyday Life in the Self-Driving City
+How Driverless Cars Will Change the Feel of Cities

 * * *

 Uber’s autonomous ambitions only amplify cars’ role as vessels of audacity and recklessness.
 Uber itself has spent the last year thrashing in its own wake—from accusations of sexual harassment and corporate theft to deceiving law enforcement and breaking unions.
 But on the streets of Tempe, its branded Volvos seem more like harmless grandmas than like rapacious capitalists.
 They move slowly along what seems like a fixed, clockwise track circling Arizona State University’s campus.
-They are so numerous that standing curbside along their route becomes an impromptu autonomous vehicle safari.
+They are so numerous that standing curbside along their route becomes an impromptu autonomous-vehicle safari.

 To take it all in, the next day I sit down for lunch at a table in the P.F.
 Chang’s looking out onto the intersection of Mill Avenue and University Drive.
 It’s the perfect venue for a robocar expedition: the mass-produced strip-mall eatery that exemplifies every suburban automobile destination.

 “Have you ever tried one of the self-driving Ubers?”
 I ask my server, who looks about the same age as the undergraduates outside.
 “Oh God no,” she answers immediately.
 “I’d be terrified.”
 I explain that they have drivers in them for now, and she warms up to the idea a bit.
 “Maybe I would then.
 Maybe.”
 Then she starts telling me about the new Tesla dealership up in Scottsdale.
 Elon Musk might eventually turn Tesla into a car service like Uber, but I don’t think that’s why she brings it up.
-Rather, because Tesla, Uber, Waymo, and all the rest blend into one transit-tech slurry for people who don’t follow tech deliberately.
+Rather, because Tesla, Uber, Waymo, and all the rest blend into one transit-tech slurry for people who don’t follow the industry deliberately.

 I see what she means.
-One after another the gray, robo-Ubers pass by at the corner, and always in the same way, making a right turn from Mill onto University.
+One after another the gray robo-Ubers pass by at the corner, and always in the same way, making a right turn from Mill onto University.
 Sometimes they appear in small groups, one behind the other.
 Their synchronized, flashing blinkers make the robocars seem like retrograde automata more than futuristic android.

 Surely riding in one would help clarify matters.
 The server brings my check and my fortune cookie, which I crack open.
 “A joyous event is in your near future.”